nvk3d/c/README.txt

 Hi to all!

-In this directory I will post my progs on language c.
+In this directory I will post my progs on c language.